NoaWo/Flow-Free-Solver/README.md

 In order to avoid the problem described above, we chose a different representing of the problem.

 Our new framing is more similar to the way a human try to solve a Flow Free puzzle: we want to create paths between each pair of matching colors dot cells, while the goal is
-1. no cross or overlap between paths
+1. no cross or overlap between paths.
-2. no cells which remain empty (cover the entire board)
+2. no cells of the grid which remain empty (i.e. cover the entire board).

-With that framing of the problem we build a better genetic-algorithm based solver.
+With that framing of the problem we built a better genetic-algorithm based solver.

 ## Paths Based Solver

 We used genetic algorithm based on the representing of the problem described above:

-Representing of a solution: each color has a single path between the two dot cells (if succeed to generate it).
+<ins>Representing of an individual (solution)</ins>: each color has a single path between the two dot cells (if succeed to generate it, else has no path).

-- initial population - each individual is a grid contains a randomly generated path between the two dot cells for each color (or no path if not secceed generate one).
+- <ins>initial population</ins> - each individual is a grid contains a randomly generated path between the two dot cells for each color (or no path if not succeed to generate one).
-- selection - tournament selection - the best is chosen from a small group of individuals.
+- <ins>selection</ins> - tournament selection - the best is chosen from a small group of individuals.
-- crossover - colors crossover, i.e. swaps paths of some colors (randomly chosen) among a pair of parents.
+- <ins>crossover</ins> - colors crossover, i.e. swaps paths of some (randomly chosen) colors among a pair of parents.
-- mutation - n-colors mutation, i.e. change the path (randomly generated) of n colors (randomly chosen).
+- <ins>mutation</ins> - n-colors mutation, i.e. change the path (randomly generate the new path) of some n (randomly chosen) colors.
-- fitness evaluator - fitness of individual (grid) is defined to be the number of collisions among paths (per cell).
+- <ins>fitness evaluator</ins> - fitness of individual (grid) is defined to be the number of collisions among paths (per cell).
 Notice that now we want to minimize the fitness, and the minimum and best fitness is 0.

 ## Optimizations